 Of the 17 remaining wolves captured by biologists, 14 became the founders of a successful captive breeding program.
 The founding red wolves had to be a pure bred species, meaning not a mixed breed of wolf and coyote.
 Consequently, the United States Fish and Wildlife Service declared red wolves extinct in the wild in 1980.

-Approximately 100 red wolves roam their native habitats in five northeastern North Carolina counties and approximately 200 comprise the Red Wolf Species Survival Plan captive breeding program in sites across the United States, still an essential element of red wolf recovery.
+Over 100 red wolves roam their native habitats in five northeastern North Carolina counties and approximately 200 comprise the Species Survival Plan captive breeding program in sites across the United States, still an essential element of red wolf recovery.
 Interbreeding with the coyote (an exotic species not native to North Carolina) has been recognized as the most significant and detrimental threat affecting restoration of red wolves in this section of their historical home range.
 Currently, adaptive management efforts are making good progress in reducing the threat of coyotes while building the wild red wolf population in northeastern North Carolina.